 In 1811, when working with algae ashes, Courtois observed that copper vessels were worn out faster than usual.
-While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapour instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine (I2) had just been discovered!
+While he was studying this phenomenon, his cat entered the laboratory and spilled the solution of concentrated sulfuric acid on the dry algae ashes: violet vapors instantly came out of the vessel (1, sulfuric acid is the oxidizing agent): iodine ( $I_2$ ) had just been discovered!
 Iodine was the cause of the copper corrosion (2).
-However, because of the medicinal applications of iodine, Courtois opened a factory to manufacture iodine by reaction of algae with chlorine (3).
-Iodine is currently prepared from the set of reactants (NO3-, I-, H+) (4) or (IO3-, I-, H+) (5).
+However, because of the medicinal applications of iodine, Courtois opened a new manufacture to produce it by reaction of algae with chlorine (3).

+Nowadays, iodine is prepared from the set of reactants (NO3-, I-, H+) (4) or (IO3-, I-, H+) (5).